Frequently Asked Questions

 The following types of hospitals are excluded from the Index:

-• Hospitals that are not included in Medicare fee-for-service data (such as children’s hospitals and Kaiser Permanente hospitals)
+• Hospitals that are not included in Medicare fee-for-service or Medicare Advantage claims data (such as children’s hospitals)

-• Hospitals that were closed as of October 2021, based on Hospital Compare, a website run by CMS.
+• Hospitals that were closed as of February 2024

-• Hospitals with patient volume below 50 annual patient stays or hospitals that did not perform any surgeries from 2018 to 2020.
+• Hospitals with patient volume below 50 annual patient stays were also eliminated as well as hospitals that did not perform any surgery.

 See the methodology paper for more details.